technology-toolbox/website/content/blog/jjameson/2013/05/06/some-tips-for-managing-tfs-workspaces.md

 ---
 title: Some Tips for Managing TFS Workspaces
 date: 2013-05-06T12:51:05-06:00
-excerpt:
-  "Are you familiar with the \"tfpt scorch\" command?
+excerpt: 'Are you familiar with the "tfpt scorch" command?
 Have you ever used PowerShell to quickly cloak/uncloak folders in your TFS workspaces?
-If not, here are a couple of tips that could save you a little time."
+If not, here are a couple of tips that could save you a little time.'
 aliases:
   [
     "/blog/jjameson/archive/2013/05/06/some-tips-for-managing-tfs-workspaces.aspx",